Querencia (album): Background

-On March 10, MNH Entertainment announced that Chungha had signed with American agency, ICM Partners, for her America and global promotions.
-On April 12, 2020, Chungha released an ad image titled "pre-release single #1".
+On March 10, MNH Entertainment announced that Chung Ha had signed with American agency, ICM Partners, for her America and global promotions.
+On April 12, 2020, Chung Ha released an ad image titled "pre-release single #1".
 According to the image, a photo teaser, an online cover image, and a music video teaser would be revealed on April 20–24.
 The image contained a dreamlike moonlight and hand-shaped sculptures that stretch toward it.
 On the April 21, the official cover of the single was revealed.
 The music video teasers were released on April 22 and 23.
-On June 18, Chungha released a teaser video for the second pre-release single titled "Play" and later announced that it would be released on July 6, 2020.
+On June 18, Chung Ha released a teaser video for the second pre-release single titled "Play" and later announced that it would be released on July 6, 2020.
 On July 1, the official cover of the single was revealed.
 On the same day the music video teasers were released.

 On November 18, the singer dropped a series of teasers on her social media channels and one of which states a new collaboration single "Dream of You" between the singer and an unnamed artist, which would be released on November 27, accompanied with "X", that was set to be released on December 10.
-Chungha also announced that her first studio album would be released on January 4, 2021.
+Chung Ha also announced that her first studio album would be released on January 4, 2021.
 On November 23, 2020, the unnamed artist was revealed to be Dutch DJ and record producer R3hab.
 The performance video teaser was released on November 25.

-On December 7, it was confirmed that Chungha has tested positive for COVID-19.
+On December 7, it was confirmed that Chung Ha has tested positive for COVID-19.
 She also missed the live press conference for the new show "Running Girls", but made appearance as her parts were shown in the premiere.
-On December 9, MNH Entertainment announced that Chungha's pre-release single "X" and upcoming studio album Querencia would be delayed to focus on her recovery.
-On January 11, 2021, Chungha announced that "X" will be released on January 19, while Querencia will be released on February 15.
+On December 9, MNH Entertainment announced that Chung Ha's pre-release single "X" and upcoming studio album Querencia would be delayed to focus on her recovery.
+On January 11, 2021, Chung Ha announced that "X" will be released on January 19, while Querencia will be released on February 15.
 On January 12, it was announced that "Bicycle" will be released on February 15, as the fifth and primary single off of the album.
 The same day, the singer revealed the album track listing.
-On January 14, Chungha shared the online cover of the album.
+On January 14, Chung Ha shared the online cover of the album.